Class Size in Alberta

-Reducing class sizes goes a long way in laying a foundation for a positive learning environment for our students.
-Many factors, including class size, contribute to student success.
+Reducing class sizes lays a foundation for a positive learning environment for our students.
+That being said, many factors, including class size, contribute to student success.
 Excellent teachers, a high-quality curriculum, and parent involvement are a few of the other factors that combine to give Alberta one of the best learning systems in the world.

-The distribution of funds has changed to a per student grant with a focus on setting a good foundation in the early years.
+The distribution of funds is based on a per student grant with a focus on setting a good foundation in the early years.
 The Class Size Initiative funding formula will focus on reducing class sizes in Kindergarten to Grade 3.
 This is particularly important as we expect the number of students in these grades to increase significantly in the next five years.
 The class size formula will continue to enhance funding for specific Career and Technology Studies (CTS) courses to address safety and teacher/student ratios.

 Class size averages should not be confused with student/teacher ratios.
 Student/teacher ratios measure the ratio of students to all professional staff that provide services and support to the classroom, which could include counselors, teaching assistants, librarians, principals and central office staff.
 Class size averages measure actual class sizes—the number of students that are in a classroom being taught by a certificated teacher.
 As a result, class size averages are typically higher than student/teacher ratios.

 Click here to view the 2014/2015 Class Size Averages by Jurisdiction for All Subjects.